AVOIDANT TO SECURE ROADMAP: PART III

 The relationship brings you down or you are often dissatisfied with it.
 Ask yourself: does your significant other inspire you to do your best?
 Perhaps he or she is overly critical or too focused on his or her needs to be supportive of you.

 You feel you have to change yourself – your values, goals, or dreams for your partner to accept you.
 Above all, always steer clear of anyone who makes you feel difficult to love.
+Do you want to spend your life with someone who doesn't make you feel good about yourself?

 You are ready for a commitment and he or she is not.
 This is one of the main causes of breakups.
 Being in a relationship where two people hold drastically different goals can set the stage for disappointment and unhappiness that are rarely reversible.